Are you having trouble catching that largemouth bass? Using the best bass fishing lures can make all the difference, as does technique!

 Effective Jigging Techniques

-Jigs are another versatile lure.
-To effectively use jigs, cast the jig out and let it sink to the bottom.
+To effectively use jigs, cast the bass fishing jig out and let it sink to the bottom.
 Once the jig reaches the desired depth, use a series of short hops and pauses to imitate a crayfish or other bottom-dwelling prey.
 Pay close attention to any subtle taps or pressure on the line, which could indicate a bass has taken the bait.
 Jigs are especially effective when bass are holding near cover or in areas with dense vegetation.
 Also, aim for an instant hookset with jigs, as fish will spit the lure out quickly when they bite on all that metal.

 Tip #1